mayooueidat-uva/project-2-energy-pred/README.md

 ## Problem definition
 ### Problem statement
 **Initial general problem:** The generation of energy leads to waste that is unhealthy to be around, so we must find out how energy demand and hospital readmissions are linked.
-**Refined problem statement:** ______ Therefore, it is crucial to determine what ____ contribute to _____, and use a feature-selecting model that
+**Refined problem statement:** Energy generation, especially by fossil-fuel sources, can have negative health implications for communities surrounding the plants.
+It is crucial to determine what features of power plants contribute to negative health outcomes, so we must see whether energy demand in certain months, or types of generator, contribute to excess readmissions.
 ### Motivation
 ### Rationale
 The project was refined over the course of research and data cleaning and was largely shaped by the available data.
 At first, I started asking myself questions about hospital readmissions; then, I recalled some coursework about power plants placed in disadvantaged areas negatively contributing to residents' health.
 I wanted to investigate the degree to which a *number* of features might have contributed to hospital readmissions, and I chose both the means of generating electricity and energy demand based on my background reading and the data on the Energy Information Administration (EIA) website.
 I also wanted to look at how readmissions may be affected compared to the "normal" level, which is why I went with the excess readmission ratio.
+Basically, power plants
 ## Domain exposition
 ### Terminology
 | ---- |